Say You Love Me (album)

 Say You Love Me is the second studio album by American singer Jennifer Holliday released on vinyl and cassette.
 It was released by Geffen Records.
 In 1985, two singles were released from the album.
 The singles were "Hard Time for Lovers" and "No Frills Love".
 Michael Jackson co-wrote and produced the album's opener "You're The One."
 The album charted at #110 on the Billboard 200 and #34 at the Top R&B/Hip-Hop Albums.

+Critical reception

+AllMusic gave a 3 out of 5 star rating.
+Liam Lacey of The Globe and Mail wrote "Holliday comes through with one of your basic paint-blistering displays of vocal derring-do that easily fulfils the exceptional promise of her Dreamgirls soundtrack."